 The rover on a uniaxial chassis has an extremely high maneuverability for ground transportation, handling and energy efficiency.
 Unlike the unstable Segway Dean Camens platforms, our rover is statically balanced and does not waste energy on maintaining balance.
 The theoretical basis for the design of such vehicles is presented, for example, in the book by the creator of the lunar rover for the Apollo program M.G.
 Bekker.
 (Theory of land locomotion: The Mechanics of Vehicle Mobility).

-Due to the special features of the two-wheeled two-wheeled chassis, the new planetary rover will be much more mobile than traditional multi-wheeled planetary robots of the Curiosity type and will be able to examine dozens and hundreds of times larger areas of Mars or the Moon.
+Due to the special features of the double-track two-wheeled chassis, the new planetary rover will be much more mobile than traditional multi-wheeled planetary robots of the Curiosity type and will be able to examine dozens and hundreds of times larger areas of Mars or the Moon.